Dyslexia and Child Development

 The Earliest Intervention - Dietary Considerations

-Researchers are now discovering something that many educators have known for years, that you can often pick out a child that is going to struggle with reading well before they actually start learning to read.
-That is consistent with the assertion here that dyslexia is part of a pattern of delayed development.
-This raises the following question: If we intervene early enough, can we put the child back on a path of normal development?
+It turns out that various tests can pick out a child that is going to struggle with reading well before they actually start learning to read.
+That is consistent with my view that dyslexia is part of a pattern of delayed development.
+This raises the question: If we intervene early enough, can we put the child back on a path of normal development?

 Is Dyslexia a Vision Problem?

+Dietary considerations could be important to getting a very young child, even before childbirth, off to a good start developmentally.
+But if a child is old enough to be showing early signs of struggling to read then a vision issue might be the main cause of his struggles.
 Speaking from my personal experience working with a large number of struggling readers, one-on-one, over more than a decade, I now strongly recommend that every dyslexic individual, child or adult, be seen by a developmental optometrist to rule out the possibility that deficient vision skills are causing the child to struggle with reading.
+The reason I feel so strongly about this is that problems with visual skills can be corrected, usually with vision therapy.

 As I discuss thoroughly in The Vision Piece of the Dyslexia Puzzle, a large percentage of the struggling readers I encountered showed distinct signs of experiencing problems with their visual skills, and addressing those problems was often the key to getting them reading successfully.

 This is why I consider dyslexia to be a puzzle.
-By itself, it's mainly considered by parents of a dyslexic child to be an issue with reading acquisition, but in my experience considerably more is going on, both in the genetic area (because dyslexic parents raise a lot of dyslexic children) and in the developmental area (because we are able to pick out poor readers even before they start reading instruction.)
+By itself, it's mainly considered by parents of a dyslexic child to be an issue with reading acquisition, but in my experience considerably more is going on, both in the genetic area (because dyslexic parents tend to produce a lot of dyslexic children) and in the developmental area (because we are often able to pick out those destined to be poor readers even before they start reading instruction.)

 But, are vision skills problems dyslexia?
 Well, no, but they are a common occurrence among a lot of children considered dyslexic, so common, in fact, that I consider it a very common symptom of dyslexia.
 A delay, or disruption, in the acquisition of normal vision skills, such as the ability to efficiently converge the eyes when reading, for example, is something many dyslexic children experience.
 The vision skills issue is just a part of the pattern of delayed development, or dyslexia, but can lead to serious problems when a child is learning to read.